Fire and rescue services

 If you're travelling to the UK for other purposes, seek guidance from the UK's Visa and Immigration Service on obtaining a visa.

-The UK can refuse entry without a visa.
-This happens if they think you're trying to enter for something other than tourism.
-You'll need a visa if you're planning to do paid or unpaid work, volunteer or get married.
+The UK can refuse entry without a visa if they think you're trying to enter for something other than tourism.
+You'll need a visa if you plan to do paid or unpaid work, volunteer or get married.
 Arrange this before you travel.

 Australian Government officials can't help you change your UK visa status.

 Entry and exit conditions can change at short notice.
-Contact the UK High Commission for details about visas, currency, customs and quarantine rules.
+Contact the UK High Commission for details about visas, currency and customs.

 Departure from the UK

-Check your route carefully with your travel provider, travel agent, and Smartraveller to confirm any transit or entry restrictions and requirements.
+Check your route carefully with your travel provider, travel agent, and Smartraveller to confirm transit or entry requirements.

 If you’re travelling on an Australian ePassport, you can use eGates on arrival in the UK, free of charge.
 You don't need to complete a landing card.